This Article Solved My Issue

 What is the process?

-1. In Recruiting, on a candidate's profile, click Request Offer Approval.
+Step 1.
+In Recruiting, on a candidate's profile, click Request Offer Approval.

-2. The request is sent to one of your Approval Managers (Admin/Staffing Users).
+Step 2.
+The request is sent to one of your Approval Managers (Admin/Staffing Users).

-3. The Approval Managers build the approval process.
+Step 3.
+The Approval Managers build the approval process.

-5. After everyone has approved, Recruiting notifies the appropriate people.
+Step 5.
+After everyone has approved, Recruiting notifies the appropriate people.

-Our Offer Letter feature digitizes the offer creation process.
-It is an optional feature that complements the Offer Approval process and makes it quick and easy to send an offer letter with pre-approved offer information easily filled in.
+It's an optional feature to complement the Offer Approval process, making it quick and easy to send an offer letter with pre-approved offer information that can be easily filled in.

 • You must have the Offer Approval feature enabled to use Offer Letters.